-DLCD ACKNOWLEDGMENT or DEADLINE TO APPEAL: October 3, 2006
+DLCD ACKNOWLEDGMENT or DEADLINE TO APPEAL: November 17, 2006

-This amendment was submitted to DLCD for review 45 days prior to adoption.
+This amendment was submitted to DLCD for review prior to adoption with less than the required 45day notice.
 Pursuant to ORS 197.830 (2)(b) only persons who participated in the local government proceedings leading to adoption of the amendment are eligible to appeal this decision to the Land Use Board of Appeals (LUBA).